Star Wars Kid

-Star Wars Kid is a internet meme made in 2002 by Ghyslain Raza in which he wields a golf ball retriever in imitation of Darth Maul's lightsaber moves from the film Star Wars: Episode I – The Phantom Menace.
+Star Wars Kid is a viral video made in 2002 by Ghyslain Raza in which he wields a golf ball retriever in imitation of Darth Maul's lightsaber moves from the film Star Wars: Episode I – The Phantom Menace.
 At the time, Raza was a 14-year-old high school student from Trois-Rivières, Quebec, Canada.
 He had not intended for the video to become public, but its subsequent release led to ridicule, during which Raza chose to distance himself from the video.
 Raza has since affirmed his identity and has used the video to help to speak on the effects of bullying and harassment.

 History

-On November 4, 2002, Raza made a video of himself swinging a golf ball retriever around as a mock weapon.
+In November 2002, Raza made a video of himself swinging a golf ball retriever around as a mock weapon.
 The video was filmed at his high school studio, and he accidentally left the tape in a basement.
 It was taped over a portion of a basketball game (as seen extremely briefly at the end of the clip).
 The video was discovered by a schoolmate, whose friend created a computer file from the video tape.
 The video was distributed among the school's students.
 A student uploaded it to the Internet with the title Jackass_starwars_funny.wmv.
 The video eventually became a viral Internet meme through P2P services.
 According to court transcripts, the video first appeared on the Internet on the evening of April 14, 2003.
 One of those that first uploaded the video was blogger Andy Baio who was credited with naming the video "Star Wars Kid".

 Raza states he was a victim of cyberbullying, as online commenters responded with critical or bullying messages.
 In a 2013 interview, Raza states, "What I saw was mean.
 It was violent.
 People were telling me to commit suicide."
 Among the comments online, one commenter called him "a pox on humanity."
 He was bullied in person at his school, and he left the campus to pursue private tutoring.
 He said he lost friends because of the ordeal.
 He returned to high school for his senior year and went on to finish schooling as a law graduate.